opnfv/kvmfornfv/docs/userguide/kvmfornfv.cyclictest-dashboard.userguide.rst

     debug = False
     dispatcher = file

+    [dispatcher_file]
+    file_path = /tmp/yardstick.out
+    max_bytes = 0
+    backup_count = 0

-**2. Influxdb**: If the dispatcher module is configured as influxdb, then the test results are stored in Influxdb.Users can check test results stored in the Influxdb(Database) on Grafana which is used to visualize the time series data.
+**2. Influxdb**: If the dispatcher module is configured as influxdb, then the test results are stored in Influxdb.
+Users can check test resultsstored in the Influxdb(Database) on Grafana which is used to visualize the time series data.

-To configure the influxdb ,the following content in /etc/yardstick/yardstick.conf need to updated
+To configure the influxdb, the following content in /etc/yardstick/yardstick.conf need to updated

 .. code:: bash